CERN Linux Support policy

 Support for other Linux distributions

-IT-FIO does not support other Linux distributions.
-Support calls for other recent Linux distributions opened via Helpdesk or direct mail to Linux.Support@cern.ch will get treated with lowest priority, and specifically no support at all will be provided for releases that are no longer maintained by their respective distributor (this includes any formally de-supported CERN Linux releases).
+IT-CM does only support CentOS and RHEL Linux distributions on servers and managed desktops.
+No support at all will be provided for support calls for other Linux distributions opened via Helpdesk or direct mail to Linux.Support@cern.ch.
+Users of CERN unsupported Linux distributions, as well as users of Laptops and non-managed Desktops, will be encouraged to report their issues in the CERN Linux Community forum.
 If resources permit, calls for recent Linux distributions may be answered, but substantial effort to diagnose the problem by the user is assumed to occur before, and such calls may be closed anytime without a satisfactory resolution.

 Users are instead invited to ask their questions on cern.linux, in the hope that other CERN users may be able to help, or use the mailing lists more appropriate to the distribution they are running.

 As a reminder, the CERN computing rules requires a user to